 - Missouri Department of Elementary and Secondary Education

 Title II of the Higher Education Act

 Title II of the Higher Education Act evaluates the academic preparation of teachers across grade levels and subjects.
-Saint Louis University’s Department of Education certifies teachers in compliance with Title II of the Higher Education Act in the following areas:
+Saint Louis University’s School of Education certifies teachers in compliance with Title II of the Higher Education Act in the following areas:

 - Early Childhood Education

-- Early Childhood Special Education
+- Early Childhood and Early Childhood Special Education

 - Elementary Education

 - Special Education for Mild/Moderate Disabilities (Kindergarten to Grade 12)